CMCDragonkai/.dotfiles-nixos/README.md

 Wait Package Manager or OneGet using chocolatey provider isn't installing Chocolatey packages into `%ALLUSERSPROFILE%/chocolatey/bin`.
 Instead it's putting into `C:\Chocolatey\bin`.
 And of course only for portable packages.
 Also `%ALLUSERSPROFILE%` is just `C:\ProgramData`.
 So I think while official chocolatey puts stuff into `%ALLUSERSPROFILE%/chocolatey`.
 I think a better idea is to utilise the Chocolatey install path `$env:ChocolateyPath`.

-We can however still use this: `%ALLUSERSPROFILE%\bin` as our own personal bin path for Windows executables that are installed globally.
-Note that we would be setting this up ourselves (setting it manually for like steam and stuff).
-Generally this will be done for installer packages.

 ---

 The Search Field in ConEmu only applies to ConHost applications.
 Things like Powershell and CMD that uses Windows ConHost.
 If you are running mintty, the search field in ConEmu does not work.
 Instead Mintty has its own search functionality.
 This is because mintty is a terminal emulator itself, and ConHost is  Windows terminal emulator!
 Also scrollbars on ConEmu only applies to ConHost applications as well.
 Mintty manages its own scrollbar.